erickcomp/php-rfcs/static-constructors.md

 }
 ```

 This case demonstrates how introducing a static constructor in PHP would not only simplify the initialization of static properties but also improve code readability and maintainability.
-This RFC aims to enhance PHP's object-oriented capabilities by providing a cleaner mechanism for initializing static variables.
+This RFC aims to enhance PHP's object-oriented capabilities by providing a cleaner mechanism for initializing static properties.

 ## What this RFC is not